cert-manager/print-your-cert/README.md

 First, unplug the micro SD card from the Raspberry Pi and plug it into your laptop using a micro-SD-to-SD card adaptor.

-Then, install Raspbian Bullseye on the Pi using the Imager program.
-In the Imager program settings, I changed the username to `pi` and the password to something secret (usually the default password is `raspberry`, I changed it).
+Then, install Raspberry OS (Debian Bookworm) on the Pi using the Imager program.
+In the Imager program settings, I changed the username to `pi` and the password to something secret (usually the default password is `raspberry`, I changed it;
+see the label on the side of the Raspberry Pi).

 Then, you will need to mount the micro SD card to your laptop using a SD-to-micro-SD adaptor.
 Once the SD card is mounted, do the following: